Initial Closure of Pier July 2013

 The Cayucos Pier, beloved by generations of residents and visitors, is a treasure of our local landscape.
 As an historic link to our past, a source of natural beauty and a place to recreate, contemplate and be inspired, the pier is both the iconic symbol and the center of commercial life.

 The Cayucos Pier was closed for public safety on July 5, 2013.
 Limited and sporadic maintenance since World War II lead to that closure.
 It did receive emergency repairs for storm damage incurred in 1983 and 1993 but comprehensive structural maintenance has not been done for decades.
 Most of its pilings, headers and attachments are more than 60 and could be as old as 130 years old.
-It has 14 crucial pilings missing, dozens of unattached or weakly attached pilings and many, many other pilings weakened by worms, years of storms and pounding surf.
+It had 14 crucial pilings missing, dozens of unattached or weakly attached pilings and many, many other pilings weakened by worms, years of storms and pounding surf.
 Because experts determined that a big storm could cause the pier to collapse the County had it stabilized in December 2013.
-It is scheduled to be rebuilt beginning in October 2014 and that effort will cost an estimated $3,500,000.In these post-Great Recession times funding for expensive community projects is changing.
+Rebuild of the pier began in October 2014 and it cost approximately $3,500,000.In these post-Great Recession times funding for expensive community projects is changing.
 Partnerships between government and community organizations have become an essential strategy of fundraising.
 Consequently the Cayucos Pier Project (CPP) partnered with SLO County and pledged to raise a minimum of $100,000 to demonstrate community support and commitment as the County applied to various funding sources for the balance of the funds.
-We have raised over $500,000 and intend to spend it on the rebuild and ongoing maintenance.
+We raised close to $700,000.
+Of those funds, $265,000 was given to the County for the rebuild, which included a new lighting system and fire-line.
+Over $300,000 is in an endowment dedicated to the long-term health of the pier.

 If you enjoy and treasure the pier please donate to help ensure that it remains for future generations.
 Your donation is tax deductible.